-Once the issue has been settled and the client has left, a number of hotels tend to leave the confrontation at that.
-However, this is not healthy because a customer may choose to leave not because he or she is pleased with the solution but because he has seen it wise to let the matter rest.
-To prevent such dissatisfaction from spilling over, make a follow-up by keeping contact with the customer.
+Once the issue has been settled and the charter guest has left, a number of superyachts tend to leave the confrontation at that.
+However, to prevent such dissatisfaction from spilling over, make a follow-up note in your journal.
 People feel valued when you personally follow them up to know how satisfied they feel.

 Review the issue

-In summary, different customers may have various complaints regarding hotel services, but they can all be resolved to the satisfaction of both parties when the management is purposefully and fully prepared.
-Follow some of these proven tips and hotel management will be ABC easy for you.
+In summary, different customers may have various complaints regarding superyacht charter services, but they can all be resolved to the satisfaction of both parties when the management is purposefully and fully prepared.

 The Stewardess Bible is on sale now